Introduction

 SNMP messages are a vital element when it comes to communicating and understanding SNMP agents and managers in network surveillance.

-The messages that are disseminated by this free tool make mutual bandwidth traps, and the info lets everyone know how the network is doing with those configured custom dashboards.
+This free tool disseminates messages that create mutual bandwidth traps, and the info lets everyone know how the network is doing with those configured custom dashboards.

 Informs is akin to telling the managers something particular has happened or something is wrong, while traps give feedback to those managers.